JuliaGraphics/ColorSchemes.jl/README.md

      RGB{Float64}(0.292996,0.2819,0.137832)
      RGB{Float64}(0.612204,0.586307,0.332992)

-The ColorSchemes/data directory contains a number of predefined schemes.
-In the following illustration, first is shown the contents of a colorscheme, followed by a continuous blend obtained using `colorscheme()` and values ranging from 0 to 1 (stepping through the range `0:0.001:1`):
+The `ColorSchemes/data` directory contains a number of predefined colorschemes.
+In the following illustration, first is shown the contents of a colorscheme, followed by a continuous blend obtained using `colorscheme()` with values ranging from 0 to 1 (stepping through the range `0:0.001:1`):

 <img src="doc/colorschemes.png" width=800>

 Here's an <a href="doc/colorschemes.svg"> SVG</a> of them.

-You can list them with `list()`.
+You can list the names of colorschemes in the `ColorSchemes/data` directory with `list()`.

 ## Colorschemes, blends/gradients <a id="Colorschemes, blends/gradients"></a>

-As well as accessing colors by indexing (eg `leonardo[2]` or `leonardo[2:20]`), a colorscheme can also simulate a continuous range of color choices, by handling any number between 0 and 1 and interpolating between the available colors.
+As well as accessing colors by indexing (eg `leonardo[2]` or `leonardo[2:20]`), a colorscheme can simulate a continuous range of colors by handling any number between 0 and 1 and interpolating between the provided color definitions.
 So:

     colorscheme(leonardo, 0.5)

 returns

     RGB{Float64}(0.42637271063618504,0.28028983973265065,0.11258024276603132)

+The colors in the predefined colorschemes are sorted by LUV luminance, so this makes a kind of sense.

 ## Sorting color schemes <a id="Sorting color schemes"></a>